How much does a new kitchen cost?

 An updated kitchen can breathe fresh life into your house, but how much does a new fitted kitchen cost?
 (Credit: CTJ Services Ltd)

 The kitchen is the heart of every home.
 Renovating a dated kitchen can change the entire feel of your house, increase its resale value and generally make spending time in your kitchen a better experience.
-However, the cost of a fitted kitchen can appear daunting and difficult to calculate.
+However, the cost of the best fitted kitchens can appear daunting and difficult to calculate.

 Our recommended fitted kitchen suppliers